helmfile/helmfile/docs/index.md

 `helmfile --interactive destroy` instructs Helmfile to request your confirmation before actually deleting releases.

 `destroy` basically runs `helm uninstall --purge` on all the targeted releases.
 If you don't want purging, use `helmfile delete` instead.

-### delete (DEPRECATED)

-The `helmfile delete` sub-command deletes all the releases defined in the manifests.

-`helmfile --interactive delete` instructs Helmfile to request your confirmation before actually deleting releases.

-Note that `delete` doesn't purge releases.
-So `helmfile delete && helmfile sync` results in sync failed due to that releases names are not deleted but preserved for future references.
-If you really want to remove releases for reuse, add `--purge` flag to run it like `helmfile delete --purge`.

 ### secrets